planetarium/mothership-l2launcher/README.md

 If every required environment variables are set or present in `.env` file, you can just run `docker compose up -d` with `templates/docker-compose.yml` directly without running the CLI.

-However, the base compose template doesn't include Stackup Bundler, so you might need to copy `templates/docker-compose-bundler.yml` template into the base compose template or setup manually.
+However, the base compose template doesn't include Skandha Bundler and BlockScout explorer, so you might need to copy `templates/docker-compose-bundler.yml` and `templates/docker-compose-blockscout.yml` templates respectively into the base compose template or setup manually.